 Making a Yard Sign Stencil

 Let’s back up and elaborate from the beginning.
-Once you choose a design or image that you want to see advertised, its time to make a transfer film.
+Once you choose a design or image that you want to use for your business advertisement or campaign sign, its time to make a transfer film.
 This film, in essence, is the negative image of your sign.
 With the film made, we take it to a dark room and transfer it to a silk screen that has already been coated with emulsion.
 Emulsion is a photo-sensitive material that comes in the form of a liquid.
 It’s extremely viscous and needs to have sensitizer added to it.
 This process makes the emulsion photo-sensitive.
 Take the mixed emulsion and add a very thin coat to the screen; wait for it to dry.
 The screen is now stencil-ready.

 We take the film from earlier, place it on an exposure table and then cover it with the prepared screen.
 Go ahead and fire up that exposure table so it can begin to emit ultraviolet light.
 Some emulsion on the screen is going to come into contact with that UV light.
 As a reaction, those areas of emulsion get trapped onto the screen.
 The film blocks out the rest of the light from touching the rest of the emulsion.
 For about 30 seconds, we wait for the UV light to do its thing.

 Time to rinse.
 Make sure you remove the screen from the exposure table for this next part.
 Hit the screen with some water and the unexposed emulsion should fall right out.
 This works best with pressurized water.
 Once you’ve gotten the image rinsed out, you’re left with the stencil that will be used for making the actual yard sign.
 Again, it needs to dry.